 Last week we hosted a CloudBilling CSP Experience at the Dutch Microsoft office.
 Our event coincided with the final days of Microsoft’s fiscal year.
 I’m sure there would have been some pressure on specific deals during these days but nothing gave that away.
-Of course as an outsider, you don’t see everything, but I truly think that the tranquillity in their offices, at one the most important days in their fiscal year, has to do with Microsoft’s transition from software vendor to service provider.
+Of course, as an outsider, you don’t see everything, but I truly think that the tranquillity in their offices, at one the most important days in their fiscal year, has to do with Microsoft’s transition from software vendor to service provider.

 Being a service provider is all about services and solutions your customers expect you to deliver against a (monthly) recurring income.
 Having recurrence in your income gives stability in forecasting and financial planning.
-It doesn’t give the need to chase last minute deals at the end of a Quarter or a Year.
+It doesn’t give the need to chase last-minute deals at the end of a Quarter or a Year.

 Moreover, what will CSP bring you besides a healthy margin and easy ordering of Cloud Solutions?
 You need to arrange certain things of course:

-- a service delivery organisation
+- A service delivery organization

-- with a service desk
+- With a service desk

-- service managers
+- Service managers

-- but also automatic delivery of the CSP solutions
+- But also automatic delivery of the CSP solutions

-- as well as billing your cloud services
+- As well as billing your cloud services

-Go API or CSV?
+Go API or go CSV?
 No, Go CSP!